William Hacket: London and treason

 Around Easter 1591, Hacket travelled to London at Wigginton's suggestion, staying at a lodging house outside Smithfield.
 Wigginton introduced him to Edmund Coppinger, who held a minor post in the royal household, and had declared that he had been moved by God to warn the queen to reform herself, her family, the commonwealth, and church.
 Coppinger soon convinced himself and a friend, Henry Arthington, a Yorkshire gentleman, that Hacket had an "extraordinary calling", and had in fact come from heaven, after anointment by the Holy Ghost, to inaugurate a new era on earth.
 Hacket also claimed some kind of invulnerability.
-People came to his lodgings to hear his prayers, prophecies and "ohes, loud sighes and groninges"; member of Parliament Job Throckmorton compared his utterings to a "wildgoose chase" with "neither head nor foote, rime nor reason".
+People came to his lodgings to hear his prayers, prophecies and "ohes, loud sighes and groninges"; Member of Parliament Job Throckmorton compared his utterings to a "wildgoose chase" with "neither head nor foote, rime nor reason".

-Coppinger, his "prophet of mercy" and Arthington, "prophet of judgement", proved credulous disciples.
-They talked of dethroning the Queen and putting Hacket in her place, of abolishing the episcopacy, and of establishing in every congregation an 'eldership' or consistory of doctor, pastor, and lay elders.
-Christopher Hatton, the Lord-chancellor, and other ministers of state were to be removed from office and replaced by associates of the conspirators, among whom were mentioned William Davison and other persons of note, reputed to be of puritan predilections.
-They scattered letters about London foretelling the coming changes.
+Coppinger, his "prophet of mercy" and Arthington, "prophet of judgement", proved credulous disciples; they talked publicly of dethroning the Queen and putting Hacket in her place, of abolishing the episcopacy of the Church of England and establishing in every congregation a Presbyterian style of 'eldership' or consistory of doctor, pastor, and lay elders.
+Christopher Hatton, the Lord-chancellor.
+They also spoke of other ministers of state to be removed from office and replaced by associates of the conspirators, among whom were mentioned William Davison and other persons reputed to be of puritan predilections.
+They also scattered leaflets and letters about London foretelling the coming changes.
 Hacket defaced the queen's arms which were set up in his lodgings in Knightrider Street, and mutilated a picture of her with a bodkin.

-On 19 July 1591, Coppinger and Arthington went from Hacket's lodgings near "Broken wharf" to Cheapside, and from the top of an empty cart preached that William Hacket was the Christ returned to judge the earth and establish the gospel in Europe, and that repentance would ensure mercy from heaven; they were his two prophets, sent by God as witnesses.
+On 19 July 1591, Coppinger and Arthington left Hacket in his lodgings near "Broken Wharf" to Cheapside, and from the top of an empty cart preached that William Hacket was the Christ returned to judge the earth and establish the gospel in Europe.
+They stated they were his two prophets, sent by God as witnesses and repentance would ensure mercy from heaven.
 Terrible judgement and eternal punishment was promised against those who would not believe and repent.
 They also spoke out against the Queen and her ministers.
 Crowds gathered, and a riot ensued, forcing the fanatics to take refuge in the Mermaid Tavern.
 The privy council, on hearing of their conduct, had them and Hacket arrested, and they were imprisoned in Bridewell Palace.